Steveston Village in Richmond, BC

 Few other places offer such a clear glimpse into Pacific Canada’s history as Steveston’s beautifully-preserved National Historic Sites.

-The Gulf of Georgia Cannery was once the epicenter of Western Canada’s fishing industry, which sparked the city’s growth and economically supported the region in its early days.
+The Gulf of Georgia Cannery National Historic Site was once the epicenter of Western Canada’s fishing industry, which sparked the city’s growth and economically supported the region in its early days.
 Today, it’s a popular interactive museum presenting the history of the fishing and canning industry on the West Coast through fascinating guided tours and interactive exhibits.

 Nearby, the Britannia Shipyards National Historic Site invites visitors to experience how fishermen used to live through boom and bust.
 It’s also where many of the region’s wooden fishing boats were once hand-made.
 Tours are offered here, giving you the chance to really immerse yourself in maritime history.